-On January 27, 2023, we sold our legacy small molecule protease inhibitor portfolio, including COR588, COR388, COR852, and COR803, pursuant to an asset purchase agreement with Lighthouse Pharmaceuticals, Inc., (the "Purchaser") an entity co-founded by Casey Lynch, former chief executive officer of Cortexyme.
+On January 27, 2023, we sold our legacy small molecule protease inhibitor portfolio, including COR588, COR388, COR852, and COR803, pursuant to an asset purchase agreement with Lighthouse Pharmaceuticals, Inc., (the "Purchaser" or "Lighthouse") an entity co-founded by Casey Lynch, former chief executive officer of Cortexyme.

 Upon the consummation of the transaction, we received shares of common stock of Purchaser ("Common Stock") equal to seven and a half percent (7.5%) of the currently issued and outstanding Common Stock.
 The issuance is governed by a Stock Issuance Agreement entered into by us and the Purchaser on January 27, 2023 (the "Stock Agreement").
-The Stock Agreement contains certain anti-dilution rights and certain transfer restrictions on the Common Stock, including a right of first offer in favor of Purchaser and certain restrictions with respect to non-U.S. persons.

-Pursuant to the terms of the asset purchase agreement, we are eligible to receive milestone payments up to \$150 million on a product by product basis for the achievement of certain regulatory approvals and global net sales thresholds.
+Pursuant to the terms of the asset purchase agreement, we are eligible to receive milestone payments up to \$150 million on a product basis for the achievement of certain regulatory approvals and global net sales thresholds.
 Additionally, we are eligible to receive certain sales-based royalty payments on a product by product basis, ranging from high single-digit to mid-teens of annual net sales related to the two existing clinical stage programs, and low single-digit royalties for the preclinical programs, and certain sublicense income on a product by product basis, either in addition to milestone payments and royalties prior to Phase 2 initiation for COR588 or COR388, or in lieu of milestones payments and royalties after initiation of Phase 2 for COR588 or COR388 or for the preclinical programs.